Opening Reception: Friday, January 10, 6:00 to 8:00 pm

 Cristin Tierney Gallery is pleased to present Melanie Baker: The Optimates, the artist’s first New York solo exhibition in nearly a decade.
 It opens on Friday, January 10th with a reception from 6:00 to 8:00 pm, and continues through Saturday, February 22nd.
 The artist will be present at the opening.

-The Optimates presents four distinct scenes: two separate men stand at podiums; a man, seen from behind, speaks to someone unknown; and a group of men huddle in conversation at a window.
+The Optimates presents three distinct scenes: a person stands at a podium; a man, seen from behind, speaks to someone unknown; and a group of men huddle in conversation at a window.
 The works are large in scale; some exceed life-size.
 All are made with charcoal, graphite and pigment on paper.
-Two are mounted on panels, and the other two are presented loose, pinned to the wall.
+Two are mounted on panels, and the other is presented loose, pinned to the wall.

 Although Baker presents these men as anonymous, her works are based on actual photos of real politicians: Presidents, senators, and others from both sides of the aisle make appearances.
 Their facelessness is a comment on the mutability of their identities.
 Political movements rise and fall, and regimes change; but the symbols of power—and the institutions that concentrate that power in the hands of a few—remain the same.
 In this respect, the dark outlook offered by The Optimates is echoed by Baker’s flat, depthless expanses of matte black charcoal.
 Power has infinite potential to corrupt—regardless of the subject.